AML high risk

 Which regulations cover Smurfing and Structuring

-In the United States, structuring is a federal criminal offense under 31 U.S.C. § 5324 of the Bank Secrecy Act.
-It's illegal independent of any underlying crime.
-Banks must file CTRs for all cash transactions above $10,000 and are prohibited from advising customers on how to avoid the threshold.
-FinCEN's implementing regulations at 31 CFR Part 1020 require financial institutions to maintain AML programs capable of detecting structuring patterns.
+In the United States, structuring has been a federal criminal offense since 1986, codified in the Money Laundering Control Act and formalized at 31 U.S.C. § 5324 of the Bank Secrecy Act.
+It makes breaking up transactions with intent to evade reporting requirements illegal even if the funds are entirely clean; no predicate offense is required, and the structuring itself is the crime.
+Banks must file CTRs for all cash transactions above $10,000 and are prohibited from advising customers how to avoid the threshold, while FinCEN's implementing regulations at 31 CFR Part 1020 require AML programs capable of detecting the patterns.

 How FluxForce detects Smurfing and Structuring